 What do hops do?

-These oils and resins bring much more to beer than just adding extra fruitiness to your favourite pale ale or a herbal zing to a refreshing pilsner.
+The oils and resins within hops bring much more to beer than just adding extra fruitiness to your favourite pale ale or a herbal zing to a refreshing pilsner.
 Aside from delicious flavour and aromas, hops contribute bitterness to balance the sweetness of malt, extra mouthfeel, improved foam and added flavour stability.

 How did they end up in beer?